mattmueller/foursquare2/Readme.md

 Ruby wrapper for the [foursquare v2 API](http://developer.foursquare.com/docs/).

+And another features like:

+  * search user by tip,

+  * "venue_tips" add option to search venue by tip, where filter venues who have some term, like pizza

-And another features like search user by tip, search venue by tip, filter tip from a user
+  * filter tip from a user

 ## Installation